 Spring is in the air – and so are respiratory irritants.
 And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about the air outside; we’re talking about the air inside your home.
+But we aren’t talking about the air outside; we’re talking about your indoor air.

-Over 50 million Americans suffer from allergies and 24 million are plagued by asthma.
-So for the month of May, we want to help you stop the sneezes for FREE.
-Call Parker Pearce Service Experts Heating & Air Conditioning right now to get a COMPLIMENTARY home air quality and comfort analysis at 301-476-4577 or schedule your appointment online
+Over 40 million Americans live with allergies and 24 million are plagued by asthma.
+So this month, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Parker Pearce Service Experts right now to get a COMPLIMENTARY home air quality and comfort analysis at 301-476-4577 or schedule your appointment online

-Learn more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional suggestions from Parker Pearce Service Experts Heating & Air Conditioning:
+Learn more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
+Here are some more suggestions from Parker Pearce Service Experts:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you feel like your allergies are pretty minimal, people are often shocked by the nearly immediate change in how they feel after moving to a more efficient air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you feel like your allergies are pretty minimal, people are often surprised by the nearly instant change in how they feel after switching to a high-efficiency air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is a good product for your home, there are several options to choose from when it comes to improving your family’s air quality.
-Below are a few air filters and cleaners that you can choose for your home’s air quality.
+If you still aren’t confident that such a high-performing air filtration system is the right product for your home, there are several options to choose from when it comes to bettering your family’s air quality.
+Below are a few air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These UV lights help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a study, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a study, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
 Investing in a UV light system helps to kill off these allergens and keep your home healthy.

 Humidify or Dehumidify

-Help better the quality of your indoor air with Parker Pearce Service Experts Heating & Air Conditioning.
+Help improve the quality of your indoor air with Parker Pearce Service Experts.
 Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.